-A central open question in modeling visual attention is "how the bottom-up salient and top-down task-driven stimuli are integrated in the course of a task?".
-Few attempts have been made to answer this question and existing models mainly apply to simple tasks such as visual search (e.g. [22]).
+A central open question in modeling visual attention is, "how the bottom-up salient and top-down task-driven stimuli are integrated in the course of a task?"
+Few attempts have been made to answer this question and existing models mainly apply to simple tasks such as visual search [20].
 An example application for integrated attentive systems is video surveillance where the aim is to detect goal-relevant targets like suspects while being aware of unexpected visual events such as gun shots or sudden explosions.
 Another example is robot navigation where top-down attention helps detection of landmarks and road signs while bottom-up attention detects unexpected obstacles and accidents.
-Some experimental studies have considered interaction of bottom-up and top-down attention.
-For instance, in modeling eye fixations of observers when looking for a pedestrian in a scene, Ehinger et al. [31] showed that a model of search guidance combining three sources: low level saliency, target features, and scene context, outperforms models based on any of these sources taken separately.
-Navalpakkam and Itti [22] proposed "optimal cue selection strategy" by tunning the gains of the basic saliency model [20] through maximizing the signal to noise ratio of the target object versus distractors (background) by considering target and distractors feature distributions.
-Peters and Itti [19] used "multiplication" of bottom-up saliency and their topdown fixation prediction.
+Some experimental studies have considered interaction of bottomup and top-down attention.
+For instance, in modeling eve fixations of observers when looking for a pedestrian in a scene, Ehinger et al. [29] showed that a model of search guidance combining three sources: low level saliency, target features, and scene context, outperforms models based on any of these sources taken separately.
+Navalpakkam and Itti [20] proposed optimal cue selection strategy by tunning the gains of the basic saliency model [18] through maximizing the signal to noise ratio of the target object versus distractors (background) by considering target and distractors feature distributions.
+Peters and Itti [17] used multiplication of bottom-up saliency and their top-down fixation prediction.
 However, it is not clear how this simple mechanism will generalize to complex tasks.
-Overall, while several models have addressed understanding and modeling visual attention mechanisms separately, to date there exists no principled approach that combines these components in the context of a complex, interactive, and temporally-extended task such as those we are considering in this work.
+Overall, while several models have addressed understanding and modeling visual attention mechanisms separately, to date there exists no principled approach that combines these components in the context of a complex, interactive, and temporally extended task such as those we are considering in this paper.

-C. Influence of Multi-modal Data on Attention
+C. Influence of Multimodal Data on Attention

 The interaction between attention and physical actions makes up one of the most important facets of our everyday life.
-Many studies support the idea that attention affects actions (e.g. [25]).
-It has also been proposed that changes due to actions lead to corresponding changes in attention and perception [25][26].
-For instance, in [28] authors show that preparation of a grasping movement affects detection and discrimination of visual stimuli.
+Many studies support the idea that attention affects actions [23].
+It has also been proposed that changes due to actions lead to corresponding changes in attention and perception [23], [24].
+For instance, Schtz-Bosbach and Prinz [26] showed that preparation of a grasping movement affects detection and discrimination of visual stimuli.
 A good example of interaction between action and attention is driving which needs sophisticated coordination between motor actions and eye movements.
-Our work here borrows from the ideas of sensorymotor integration: The process by which the sensory and motor systems communicate and coordinate with each other (e.g. hand-eye coordination).
-The above statement is closely related to the premotor theory of spatial attention which argues that the major function of attentional selection is not only a reduction in the incoming information, but rather to select an appropriate action on the basis of a specific stimulus [27].
+Our work here borrows from the ideas of sensorymotor integration: "The process by which the sensory and motor systems communicate and coordinate with each other (e.g., hand-eye coordination)."
+The above statement is closely related to the premotor theory of spatial attention which argues that the major function of attentional selection is not only a reduction in the incoming information, but rather to select an appropriate action on the basis of a specific stimulus [25].
 There are also interactions among other modalities such as auditory or emotion on attention.
 Here, we investigate the influence of physical actions on eye positions albeit our approach is scalable for using all other sources of information.